From Unit Plan: Every Vote Counts!

 by George Sullivan

-Updated to include information on Barack Obama, this easy-to-read book features brief biographical summaries of each President and his term of office, including his politics, events of the time, and amusing anecdotes.
+This easy-to-read book features brief biographical summaries of each president and his term of office, including his politics, events of the time, and amusing anecdotes.

 O, Say Can You See?: America's Symbols, Landmarks, and Inspiring Words